farmera/sare_grant/pre_processing_steps.md

 5. Masking
 6. Extraction of image-derived statistics

-While proprietary software exists ([here](arcgis) and [here](pix4d)) and has been used to implement the steps listed above, the expense of licensing and training for their use is often prohibitive.
-The increased capability of open-source software to process multi-spectral data presents a great opportunity for individuals and small teams to develop workflows for image processing that can be adapted to specific purposes for little or no cost when the need arises.
+While proprietary software exists and has been used to implement the steps listed, the expense of licensing and training for use is often prohibitive.
+The increased capability of open-source software to process multi-spectral data presents an opportunity for individuals and small teams to develop workflows for image processing that can be adapted to specific purposes for little or no cost when the need arises.

 #### Mosaicking

 Mosaicking is the process of taking two or more raster datasets (i.e. images) and combining them into a single, seamless image.
 Mosaicking can be accomplished using open-source applications such as QGIS, GDAL, or the Orfeo Toolbox.
-For our case several scripts based on GDAL were developed to  accomplish a number of tasks, such as extracting metadata from uploaded images, managing cases where overlapped image pixels conflicted, or managing the coordinate system.
+In our case several scripts based on GDAL were developed to accomplish a number of tasks, such as extracting metadata from uploaded images, managing cases where overlapped image pixels conflicted, or managing the map coordinate system.

 ![](img/mosaic.png)
+###### Figure 1.
+Creating a mosaic of several images.

 __Figure 1.__ Example of a photo-mosiac.